 Edinburgh Instruments is a global leader in the research, development and manufacturing of state-of-the-art spectroscopic instrumentation for over 50 years.
 During this time, a worldwide reputation for quality and innovation has been established.
 Edinburgh Instruments primarily designs and manufactures bespoke spectroscopic systems for various spectroscopy markets including Photoluminescence, Raman, UV-Vis and Transient Absorption.

-The company has an extensive global distribution network and has a highly prized reputation for the delivery of high quality, accurate instrumentation together with one to one customer service support.
+The company, with headquarters in Livingston, Scotland, has an extensive global distribution network and has a highly prized reputation for the delivery of high quality, accurate instrumentation together with one to one customer service support.

 We are involved in the development, manufacture and sale of a wide range of products for the scientific research and industrial markets.
 Including: photo-chemistry, physics, protein studies, biochemistry, biophysics, molecular spectroscopy, optical pumping, interferometry, plasma diagnostics, atmospheric studies, materials processing, solid state physics and material science, renewable energy, climate control environments, process control and many more.

 Over the years we have continually diversified and developed new and innovative products, winning many international designs, technology and export achievement awards.
 We excel in providing one-to-one comprehensive customer service and continue to meet the needs of our customers worldwide.

 Founded in 1971 by Professor S. D. Smith OBE FRS, FRSE, FinstP, Edinburgh Instruments Ltd is now one of the world’s largest manufacturers of cutting-edge molecular spectroscopy and gas detection solutions.

 We were formed as the from Heriot-Watt University and were the initial private company on Britain’s original University “Research Park”.
 We are now located in Livingston, West Lothian (near Edinburgh) where we employ over 130 people.